dre808/bundesanzeiger-scraper/README.md

 Description of the fields:

-- search_company_name: the search term with which the the report was found on bundesanzeiger.de (these company names are taken from the Glassdollar-companies.xslx list)
+- search_company_name: the search term with which the the report was found on bundesanzeiger.de (these company names are taken from the companies.xslx list)
 - date: date when report was published at Bundesanzeiger
 - report_title: report title
 - comapny: company name incl. legal form